Graduate International Programs

 Where can I do an internship and how long will I work?

-Students can choose between four program destinations- Cape Town, South Africa; Shanghai, China; Hong Kong, China; and London, United Kingdom.
+Students can choose between four program destinations- Cape Town, South Africa; Rio de Janeiro, Brazil; Hong Kong, China; and London, United Kingdom.
 Internships are typically eight weeks long and unpaid.

 How do I get placed in an internship?
 Can I pick and choose what I want?

 Our office will gather information on your internship preferences which you provide.
 The program will require an interview (on campus or phone) as well.
 Annenberg International Programs and the internship placement provider will do their very best to match your preferences, but cannot make any guarantees if specific companies/organizations are requested.

 Because of the limited availability of internship opportunities, you will not be able to pick and choose at your discretion.
 The internship placement providers work diligently to match your preferences as closely as possible, and historically, students take their first offer.

 What are the academic implications of this program on my degree?

-Students will earn a total of four Journalism units towards their degrees.
-All students are required to participate in a two day pre-departure workshop series on campus.
+Students will earn a total of four elective units towards their degrees.
+All students are required to participate in a one-day pre-departure workshop series on campus on Monday, May 16, 2016.
 The workshop series will cover topics such as academic and internship expectations, health and safety preparedness, and professional development.
-During the summer overseas, participants will enroll in JOUR 540: International Journalism Seminar for 3 units and JOUR 545: International Internships in the Media for 1 unit; both courses are run by local faculty.
+During the summer overseas, participants will enroll in four USC units.
+Class description and details to be announced in Spring 2016.

 Communication Management, Global Communication, and Public Diplomacy students seek approval from their program coordinator and/or their academic advisor before applying for this internship program.
-All students need to understand how the four Journalism units will affect their degree progress.
+All students need to understand how the four elective units will affect their degree progress.

 What services does the program provide?